fmichonneau/francoismichonneau.net/_posts/2022-10-13-import-big-csv.md

 Using `as_data_frame = FALSE` keeps the result as an Arrow table which is a better representation for a file of this size.
-Attempting to convert it into a data frame will take longer to load, and you will most likely cause you to run out of memory.
+Attempting to convert it into a data frame will take longer to load, and you will most likely run out of memory.

 This step takes about 15 seconds on my system.
 As far as I can tell, the arrow R package is the only way to load a file of this size in memory.
 Both readr/vroom and data.table ran out of memory after several minutes and before being able to finish reading the file.

-At this point, you have an Arrow formatted table loaded in memory and ready to work with.
+At this point, you have an Arrow formatted table loaded in memory that is ready for you to work with.

 To convert this file into the Apache Parquet format using the Single file API, you would use: